dvque/mslearn-challenge-project-create-mini-game-with-copilot/README.md

 # Challenge project - Build a minigame console app with GitHub Copilot

-Starter and Final code for the Challenge project: "Challenge project - Build a minigame console app with GitHub Copilot".
-To check the solution, change the branch to **Solution**.
+This project contains the starter and final code for the "Challenge project - Build a minigame console app with GitHub Copilot".
+The solution is implemented in `app.py` and utilizes various Python libraries and modules to create a console-based mini-game.
+The code is well-documented and easy to follow, making it a great learning resource for those looking to improve their Python skills.